microsoft/winget-cli/doc/windows/package-manager/winget/upgrade.md

 ## **upgrade** --all

 **upgrade --all** will identify all the applications with upgrades available.
-When you run **winget upgrade --all** the Windows Package Manager will look for all applications that have updates available and attempt to install the.
+When you run **winget upgrade --all** the Windows Package Manager will look for all applications that have updates available and attempt to install the upgrade.

 ## Related topics